-1.1 Import Features
+1.0 Import Features

+Positions recorded in the field must be imported into Pydro for processing.
+The boat crew will be responsible for transferring the Trimble files to the appropriate folder, then the sheet manager should bring the features into Pydro.
 Open the PSS for the survey, or create a new one if one does not exist.
 Be sure all metadata is entered and correct.

-1.1.1 Insert DPs and GPs
+1.1 Insert DPs and GPs